fcambus/spleen/README.md

 Clone the repository, convert the files to the Portable Compiled Format (PCF) using **bdftopcf** and run **mkfontdir** in the directory.

+Alternatively, release tarballs provide PCF files for each size.

 ### Mac OS X / macOS

 macOS users should use the provided `.dfont` file containing all sizes.